© Crown copyright 2019

 - If the Committee for Medicinal Products for Human Use (CHMP) has issued an opinion by exit day, MHRA will make its decision taking into account the CHMP opinion

 - If not yet at the opinion phase, the MHRA will continue to assess the application as a national procedure.
 MHRA will take into account any CHMP assessment that had already taken place.

-For MR or DC procedures in progress at time of EU Exit it’s proposed that a transitional provision will be made for MRP and DCP procedures in progress immediately before Exit day.
+For MR or DC procedures in progress at time of Brexit it’s proposed that a transitional provision will be made for MRP and DCP procedures in progress immediately before exit day.
 These procedures currently already result in a national MA.
-We’ll complete the assessment (the transitional process for this will depend on how far the procedure has got immediately before Exit day) but if successful, they will be approved as a national (UK) MA.
+We’ll complete the assessment (the transitional process for this will depend on how far the procedure has got immediately before exit day) but if successful, they will be approved as a national (UK) MA.